Skip to content

 Can I get a visa on arrival at Baghdad Airport in 2026? +

 No, not for most nationalities.
 Iraq suspended its visa-on-arrival programme on 1 March 2025.
-For Federal Iraq, including arrivals at Baghdad International, most travellers now need a federal e-Visa from evisa.iq in advance, costing about US$160 and taking roughly 1–3 days to process.
-Only a short list of exempt nationalities (Iran, Lebanon, Malaysia, Turkey, some with conditions) can enter without one.
-Journalists and NGO workers cannot use the e-Visa and must apply through an embassy or consulate.
+For Federal Iraq, including arrivals at Baghdad International, most travellers now need a federal e-Visa obtained in advance from evisa.iq, costing approximately US$160 with processing typically taking 1–3 days.
+Only a short list of nationalities — including Iran, Lebanon, Malaysia, and Turkey, some with conditions — can enter without one.
+Journalists and NGO workers are excluded from the e-Visa route entirely and must apply through an Iraqi embassy or consulate.

-No. The Kurdistan Region, entering at Erbil or Sulaymaniyah, runs a separate entry system, and many nationalities can still get a visa-on-arrival or regional e-Visa there for 30 days.
-A Kurdistan Region stamp does not authorise onward travel into Federal Iraq — Baghdad is federal territory and needs the federal e-Visa.
-If your trip covers both, arrange the federal e-Visa separately.
+No. The Kurdistan Region, entered at Erbil or Sulaymaniyah, runs a separate entry system, and many nationalities can still obtain a visa-on-arrival or regional e-Visa for 30 days through the regional portal (visit.gov.krd), historically at lower cost than the federal e-Visa.
+A Kurdistan Region stamp does not authorise onward travel into Federal Iraq — Baghdad is federal territory and requires the federal e-Visa.
+If your trip covers both regions, arrange the federal e-Visa separately; the Erbil stamp does not cover it.

 Is it safe to travel to Baghdad in 2026? +

-The U.S. State Department rates Iraq Level 4 — Do Not Travel for terrorism, kidnapping, armed conflict, and civil unrest, and on 2 March 2026 ordered the departure of non-emergency U.S. government staff.
+The U.S. State Department rates Iraq Level 4 — Do Not Travel for terrorism, kidnapping, armed conflict, and civil unrest.
+On 2 March 2026, Washington ordered the departure of non-emergency U.S. government employees; routine consular services remain suspended.
 The UK FCDO advises against all travel to Federal Iraq and the Kurdistan Region.
-This is not normal-tourism territory.
-Anyone going regardless should have pre-arranged secure transport, a local contact, conservative habits, and a registered itinerary.
+Anyone travelling regardless should have pre-arranged secure transport, a local contact or fixer, conservative habits, and a registered itinerary.

-How far is the airport from central Baghdad and how long does it take? +
+How far is the airport from central Baghdad and how long does the drive take? +

-About 16 km west of the city, with a drive of 20–40 minutes depending on checkpoint queues rather than distance.
-The airport road — historically nicknamed Route Irish — has multiple security checkpoints where your vehicle will be stopped and inspected.
-This is routine and your driver handles it.
+About 16 km west of the city.
+The drive takes 20–40 minutes depending on checkpoint queues, not on distance.
+The airport road has multiple security checkpoints where vehicles are stopped and inspected — your driver handles this, but it adds real and unpredictable time to the journey.

 What does a taxi from Baghdad Airport to the city cost? +

-Roughly 40,000–70,000 IQD (about US$25–50) to central Baghdad in an official airport taxi; the Green Zone area runs higher at 50,000–80,000 IQD.
-Meters are not used, so agree the fare before you get in.
+Roughly 40,000–70,000 IQD (about US$25–50) to central Baghdad in an official airport taxi; the Green Zone area runs 50,000–80,000 IQD because of additional access controls.
+Meters are not used — agree the fare before you get in.
 A pre-arranged secure transfer through your hotel or operator costs a similar US$30–50 and is the recommended choice on this road.

 Does Careem or Uber work at Baghdad Airport? +

-Careem operates in Baghdad, but pickup at the airport is inconsistent and not reliably permitted at the terminal kerb.
+Careem operates in Baghdad, but pickup at the airport is inconsistent — drivers are not reliably permitted to the terminal kerb.
 There is no Uber.
 Do not plan your arrival around ride-hailing; use a pre-arranged transfer or the official airport taxi instead.
+Careem is more useful for getting around the city once you are settled.

 Do I need a yellow fever vaccination certificate for Iraq? +

-Only if you are arriving from, or have transited more than 12 hours in, a country with yellow fever transmission risk — then it is required for travellers nine months and older.
+Only if you are arriving from — or have transited more than 12 hours in — a country with yellow fever transmission risk, in which case the certificate is required for travellers nine months and older.
 There is no general yellow fever requirement for a direct arrival from Europe or the Gulf.
-Check with a travel-health clinic before you fly, since your transit history is what triggers the rule.
+Confirm with a travel-health clinic before you fly, since your transit history is what triggers the rule.

 Feature Current Data (2026)